treylorswift/InfluencerToolkitApp/README.md

 - Integrates with "Influencer Toolkit Newsletters", a web app for managing newsletter sign ups at https://itk-signup.herokuapp.com.
 Quickly create a newsletter sign up page and send the link to your followers with the Influencer Toolkit Desktop App.
 You'll be notified by email when people sign up.

-- Followers are displayed in a table and can be sorted and filtered in various ways.
+- Followers are displayed in a table.
 Sort by "Most Followers" or "Most Recently Followed".
-Filter by entering tags which will be matched against each user's Twitter bio.
+Filter results by entering tags which will be matched against each user's Twitter bio.

-- Message sending history is tracked in a database to ensure each follower is contacted only once.
+- Message sending history is tracked to ensure each follower is contacted only once.
 Message sends are scheduled to avoid hitting Twitter API rate limit errors.

-- A separate "dry run" message history sandbox allows you to simulate sending of messages to see how the program operates without actually spamming people.
+- A separate "Sandbox" message history allows you to simulate sending of messages to see how the program operates without actually sending real messages.

-- Sending can be scheduled in "burst" or "spread" mode.
-Send your 1000 messages per day all at once or spread them out over a 24 hour period (roughly 1 message every 86 seconds).
 ###

 ### Installation and Setup